Shirin Aumeeruddy-Cziffra

+Shirin Aumeeruddy-Cziffra (born 15 October 1948) is a Mauritian lawyer, politician and diplomat.
+She has served as speaker of the National Assembly since 29 November 2024.

+Aumeeruddy-Cziffra was the country's first Attorney-General and minister of justice when she was first appointed to the government in 1982.
+In addition she was also made minister of women’s rights and family affairs.
+Following the split of the government, she resigned from her ministries in March 1983.
+Aumeeruddy-Cziffra would remain as member of the assembly until 1991 and became the Mauritian ambassador to France, Italy, Spain and Portugal from 1992 to 1995.

-Shirin Aumeeruddy-Cziffra (born in Great Britain) is a Mauritian lawyer, politician and diplomat.
-She is the head of the Public Bodies Appeal Tribunal (PBAT), which settles disputes of civil servants and local communities in matters related to recruitment and sanctions since 2009.
-She was Minister of Women’s Rights and Family Affairs from 1982 to 1983, and became the Mayor of Beau Bassin-Rose Hill in 1987.
+She was the head of the Public Bodies Appeal Tribunal (PBAT), which settles disputes of civil servants and local communities in matters related to recruitment and sanctions since 2009.
+She became the mayor of Beau Bassin-Rose Hill in 1987.
 She was Ombudsman for protection of children's rights from 2004 to 2011.

-She was the first Muslim woman to be elected as a member of the National Assembly and in a ministerial position in mauritius.
+She was the first Muslim woman in Mauritius elected Member of Parliament, appointed Minister and elected Speaker of the National Assembly.

-Biography
+Early life and career

+She was born on 15 October 1948.
 Her native language is Mauritian Creole, while she speaks English and French.
 Aumeeruddy-Cziffra completed her law degree from the Inns of Court School of Law in Great Britain.